Sourishharh/Smart-Resume-Builder/README.md

 * Download resumes as **PDF**
 * Share resumes via a **unique public link**
 * Control resume visibility with **Public / Private** access settings
+* Profile image upload using **Multer** with delivery and optimization via **ImageKit**
+* Background removal and automatic background matching with resume color themes
 * Secure authentication with **JWT**
 * Protected routes and user-specific resume storage
 * Responsive and modern UI with **React & Tailwind CSS**